 It is the student's responsibility to meet the costs of an Accredited First Aid and CPR course.

-Clinical placements in Residential Aged Care Facilities during COVID-19 - Influenza Vaccination
+Clinical placements in Residential Aged Care Facilities - Influenza Vaccination 2021

-From the 1st of May 2020, students undertaking a placement in a Residential Aged Care Facility or who may visit an aged care facility during their placement must have the 2020 influenza vaccination before they can enter.
+From the 3rd of May 2021, students undertaking a placement in a Queensland Residential Aged Care or Multi-Purpose Heath Service facility or who may visit an aged care facility during their placement must have the 2021 influenza vaccination before they can enter.

 While not yet mandatory for all placements, we strongly recommend that all students get the latest influenza vaccination.